muggy8/improbable/from-me-to-me/ov0N9MnO.md

 All I could think about was the corpse.

-All i could see was the corpse.
+All I could see was the corpse.

 I found myself being pulled towards the corpse like a moth towards torchlight and soon enough, I was standing right next to it.